0xbirb/tierzero_entraid/README.md

 To get device IDs for your Privileged Access Workstations:

 1. **Azure Portal Method**:
-   - Go to Azure AD > Devices
+   - Go to Entra ID > Devices
    - Find your PAW devices
    - Copy the Object ID (Device ID)